castellanosfelipe/Scritps-Manipulation-Excel/README.md

    <code> cd path/to/your/script </code>

-## 4. Execute the next command for export all code to a document in format .exe , will create a folder with the name "dist" where the document .exe is
+## 4. Execute the next command for export all code to a document in format .exe , will create a folder with the name "dist" where the document .exe is.

    <code> pyinstaller --onefile your_script.py </code>

-## 5. For execute the document .exe, alone is give double clic up the document .exe and done the activity programmed
+## 5. For execute the document .exe, alone is give double clic up the document .exe and done the activity programmed.